 Certificateholders' rights may be limited during a receivership or future conservatorship.
 If we are placed into receivership or if we emerge from the current conservatorship and are placed into conservatorship once again, certificateholders' rights to remove us as master servicer or trustee may be restricted.
 In addition, if we are placed into receivership or are again placed into conservatorship, FHFA will have the authority to repudiate or transfer our guaranty obligations as well as our other obligations under the trust documents for the certificates.
-If that occurred, certificateholders would have only the rights to proceed against Treasury that are described in "FANNIE MAE-Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."
+If that occurred, certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."
 See also "RISK FACTORS-RISKS RELATING TO CERTAIN CREDIT CONSIDERATIONS-Fannie Mae Credit Factors."